-Jurisdiction of the University
+1. Jurisdiction of the University

 Generally, University jurisdiction and discipline resides with conduct that occurs on university premises or which adversely affects the university community and/or the pursuit of its objectives.
-If, however, this activity occurs off campus, through some other medium, and affects or is detrimental to the University community and/or the pursuit of University objectives, the university reserves the right to address the issue.
+If, however, this acitivity occurs off campus or through some other medium, the university reserves the right to address the issue.

-Conduct Rules and Regulations
+2. Conduct: Rules and Regulations